 Northern Italy’s iconic terroir, from the DOC wines of vine-covered hills to truffles, pasta fresca and balsamic vinegar

-The tour begins at our hotel in Milan and ends in our hotel in Bologna.
-Emirates offers flights into Milan and out of Bologna from most Australian cities.
+The tour begins at our hotel in Bologna and ends in our hotel in Milan.
+Emirates offers flights into Bologna and out of Milan from most Australian cities.
 Contact us for quotes and bookings.

 Included meals are shown with the symbols B, L and D.